-For the development of the 2022-23 Annual Action Plan, Citizen Participation included two virtual public meetings held on March 3, 2022 and June 22, 2022.
-Notifications of the public meetings were made to the public via: public notices, advertising on the City's website, and through emails to a curated listserv of residents who have expressed interest in staying informed of the City's HUD grant activities and strategy.
-A public hearing of the Rochester City Council was held on July 14th, 2022.
+For the development of the 2022-23 Annual Action Plan, Citizen Participation included two virtual public hearings held on March 3, 2022 and June 22, 2022.
+Notifications of the public hearings were made to the public via: public notices, advertising on the City's website, and through emails to a curated listserv of residents who have expressed interest in staying informed of the City's HUD grant activities and strategy.
+A final public hearing overseen by Rochester City Council was held on July 14th, 2022.
 Notes with public comments from these meetings are attached.